Where can I find rentals or homes for sale?

 - Condominium fees: cleaning, lighting, lift, caretaker/manager.
 Amount depends on building size/services; gated complexes are higher.

-- Waste tax (TBO): paid to the municipality annually by the owner; tenants typically do not pay it directly unless agreed in the rent.
+- Waste tax (TBO): paid annually by the owner to the municipality; tenants typically do not pay it directly unless included in the rent.